 When this happens, it is perfectly normal to feel discouraged and lose motivation.
 You may go back to old habits or engage in new, more distracting habits that lead you away from your path.

-Establishing a regular meditation practice can drastically improve your life -- by Jovanka Ciares
+7. Most importantly, establishing a regular meditation practice can drastically improve your life. -- by Jovanka Ciares